 - Falling.
 If you fall during a seizure, you can injure your head or break a bone.

 - Drowning.
 If you have a seizure while swimming or bathing, you're at risk of accidental drowning.

 - Pregnancy complications.
-Seizures during pregnancy pose dangers to both mother and baby, and certain anti-epileptic medications increase the risk of birth defects.
-If you have epilepsy and plan to become pregnant, work with your doctor so that he or she can adjust your medications and monitor your pregnancy, as needed.
+Seizures during pregnancy pose dangers to people who are pregnant and their babies.
+And certain anti-seizure medicines increase the risk of birth defects.
+If you have epilepsy and plan to become pregnant, work with your health care provider.
+Your provider can adjust your medicines and monitor your pregnancy as needed.

 - Emotional health issues.
 People with seizures are more likely to have depression, anxiety or other emotional health issues.
 Dealing with the condition and the side effects of anti-seizure medicines can cause these issues.